codio/site/source/docs/content/authoring/assessments/index.html.md

 [Click here](/docs/content/authoring/assessments/overview) for an introduction to assessments.

 Please note that we have recently re factored the assessment dialog screens.
-The documentation will be updated shortly to reflect the changes but if you have any questions please don't hesitate to [contact us](/docs/dashboard/support/)
+If you have any questions please don't hesitate to [contact us](/docs/dashboard/support/)